 Teacher: Danijela Radic

 Danijela's first contact with yoga was back in the late '90s in Belgrade.
 In 2009, she joined Denise's Ashtanga courses and followed them for eight years before taking La Source's 300-hour Hatha Yoga Teacher Training, completed in April 2016.
-Already a student of Vinyasa Krama, she fell in love with the practice and went to study with Srivatsa Ramaswami in Europe and India, obtaining two Advanced Teacher Training certificates (200 hrs).
-Vinyasa Krama has helped her tap into deeper levels in her personal practice.
+She continued in trainings, mainly in Ashtanga, Vinyasa Krama and Yin.
+She went to study with Srivatsa Ramaswami in Europe and India, obtaining two Advanced Teacher Training certificates (200 hrs) in Vinyasa Krama.
+It has helped her tap into deeper levels in her personal practice.
 While still in love with Ashtanga and its captivating flow of breath with movement – Vinyasa Krama unlocked the various stages of each asana and improved her stillness.
 Practicing yoga makes her happy and light.
 It clears her mind and frees the space for new ideas.
 She is grateful for the opportunity to share some of that lightness with you.
 Go to Danijela's page.

 With oak floors and a warm ambience with a view from the terrace of an occasional grazing sheep, our new Strassen center is a haven from the hustle and bustle of city life, located on route d'Arlon near rue de Reckenthal, just 200m from the A6/E25 autoroute.
 Go to the Strassen page.